75mm-studio/security/docs/qna_eng.md

-These are frequently asked question in regard to security issues.
+These are frequently asked questions in regard to security issues.

 ### Is the Company affiliated with security specialist?